 If you have a tried and true way of getting to the parks from previous trips, you should probably think through your transportation plans to make sure they still work in these unique times.

-For locals driving (or anyone driving from a more distant hotel), know that the parking lots aren’t reliably opening until 30 minutes before park opening time and the parking tram also isn’t running from Mickey & Friends/Pixar Pals.
+For locals driving (or anyone driving from a more distant hotel), know that the parking lots aren’t reliably opening until 1 hour before park opening time.
+Plus, the parking tram also isn’t running from Mickey & Friends/Pixar Pals.
 You’ll need to walk that route instead.
 If that’s too many steps or gets you started too late, consider whether getting dropped off in an Uber or Lyft on the Harbor Boulevard entrance would be a reasonable alternative.

 On the flip side, consider whether you feel comfortable with shared vehicles right now – like ridesharing, shuttles that many more distant hotels run, or the Anaheim Resort Transit system (ART).
 If not, this might be the trip to rent a car and drive yourself.